Breadcrumb

 Overview

-Breadcrumbs, often displayed as a horizontal list of links separated by symbols, help users understand their location in a website’s hierarchy at a glance.
+Breadcrumbs display as horizontal link lists separated by symbols, helping users understand their website location at a glance.

-They are secondary navigation aids that help users understand their current location within a website’s hierarchy and provide an easy way to navigate back through parent pages.
+Breadcrumbs work as secondary navigation aids showing users their current location and providing easy navigation back through parent pages.

-They are particularly useful for websites with deep hierarchical structures or complex navigation paths.
+Websites with deep hierarchical structures or complex navigation paths benefit most from breadcrumbs.

 Requires structured navigation, ARIA attributes (`aria-label`, `aria-current`), and responsive handling for long paths.